 This unrestricted fund supports projects and programs addressing important Island issues and concerns and, to a limited extent, capital investments.

-This fund supports all aspects the Island’s environment, from woods and fields to our ponds, streams and ocean.
+The Island Fund for the Environment supports all aspects of the Island’s natural world, from woods and fields to our ponds, streams and ocean.

 The Island Fund for Community Enrichment supports a thriving, diverse and cultural community.

 The Island Fund for Human Services supports the health and well-being of our Island residents.